skyne98/murs/book/src/attributes.md

 In some campaigns character's __INT__ can influence the power of their magic spells, or level of tech they can try to operate (_a knight finding a gun_).

 ### Fitness
-A measure of the character's health and overall ability to withhold damage, poison, illnesses and other harmful effects.
+A measure of the character's health and overall ability to withhold damage, poison, illnesses and other harmful effects.\
+__FIT__ is directly used for the calculation of character's hit points.